 Following the tabling of a Mayoral Minute at a meeting in December 2016, Byron Shire Council resolved to support the multi-use of Byron Shire's rail corridor and to prepare for possible funding opportunities.

-This resulted in Expressions of Interests being sought for a consultant to prepare a report on the corridor which would outline the current state of infrastructure in Byron Shire's rail corridor to inform an economic feasibility study and also the social impact of different mode options being implemented within the corridor.
+A final report was presented at the 27 June 2019 Council meeting on the current state of infrastructure in Byron Shire's rail corridor to inform an economic feasibility study and also the social impact of different mode options being implemented within the corridor.

 Byron is unique in its position in the tourism market and the report will review this position and use tourism as the driver of the project, with community use as an added benefit.